 Driver fatigue can be fatal

-Many people don’t know or choose to ignore, how much driving is too much.
+Many people don’t know or choose to ignore how much driving is too much.
 The biggest mistake you can make is not to rest when you’re tired.
-It’s important to determine how tired you are before you get behind the wheel.
-Recognise the early warning signs when driving and know what to do when you are tired.
+Determine how tired you are before you get behind the wheel.
+Recognise the early warning signs when driving and know what to do when you're tired.

 Be aware of the causes, symptoms and possible dangers of driving while tired to save lives on our roads.

-Driver fatigue and tiredness is a danger on our roads.
-It affects anybody driving long distances, working long hours, that is sleep deprived, stressed or ill.
-When you begin to feel drowsy, or you start having trouble keeping your eyes open on the road, it’s best to pull over to rest.
+Driver fatigue and tiredness are a danger on our roads.
+It affects anybody driving long distances, working long hours, is sleep deprived, stressed or ill.
+When you feel drowsy or have trouble keeping your eyes open on the road, it’s best to pull over to rest.

-Although driver fatigue is typically linked to long-distance driving, it can also set in after a long day at work or after a family outing.
+Although driver fatigue is associated with long-distance driving, it can also set in after a long day at work or a family outing.
 Fatigue-related crashes can happen on any trip, no matter how long or short and at any time of the day.

 Factors that may cause driver fatigue include: